IOB tagging

-The IOB format (or BIO format) is a common tagging format for tagging tokens in a chunking task in computational linguistics, especially in named-entity recognition (NER).
+In natural language processing, IOB tagging (abbreviation for Inside–outside–beginning) (or BIO tagging) is a common format for tagging tokens in a chunking task.
 IOB stands for "inside, outside, beginning".
 It was proposed in 1995.

 Example

 A sentence can be parsed in many ways.
 Usually, a full parsing would result in a parse tree.
 In a tree, a constituent can contain other constituents.
 In chunking, a sentence is not parsed into a tree with overlapping constituents, but into non-overlapping "chunks".

 For example, in a sentence "The morning flight from Denver has arrived", chunked into noun phrases (NP), verb phrases (VP), and prepositional phrases (PP).
 The I- prefix before a tag indicates that the tag is inside a chunk.
 The B- prefix before a tag indicates that the tag is the beginning of a chunk.

 Whereas, to chunk only the NP, would result in: Here, all the tokens outside of NP are tagged as "O" for "outside".The same example after filtering out stop words:

 Related tagging schemes sometimes include BIOES: This consists of the tags B, E, I, S or O where S is used to represent a chunk containing a single token.
 Chunks of length greater than or equal to two always start with the B tag and end with the E tag.
 This is also called BILOU, where "E" becomes "L" ("last") and "S" becomes "U" ("unit").
 This is also called BMEWO, where "I" becomes "M" ("middle") and "S" becomes "W" ("whole").